 Become Familiar with the Adjustable Tension Points on the Joints of the Arm – To get the best movement out of your monitor arm, find all the critical joints where you are able to adjust the tension.
 These can be located using the Instruction Manual and are identified by the presence of a set screw.
 Allen wrenches are provided that can turn these set screws to vary the force needed to turn the arm at these critical joints.
 Often these joints are tightened tightly during manufacturing to prevent any loose movement during shipment, so if your monitor arm seems stiff when swiveling at the base, for example, you may need to loosen the set screw at that point.
 Remember to store the hardware tools in a convenient place in order to make future adjustments quickly when needed.

 Set Monitor at Optimal Height, Angle, and Distance - Once your monitor arm has been installed and calibrated properly, you are ready to set it in the optimal position.
 In terms of ergonomic principles, the optimal position can vary, but there are definitely improper ways to set your monitor.
-Learn more about proper and improper ways to position your monitor.
+Learn More About Optimizing Monitor Position.